guenardg/SVMP-dev/README.md

 # R Package SVMP-dev: Spatial Variance Modeling and Prediction -- Development

 Documents herein contains the development files and R implementations of a framework for spatial variance modeling and prediction.
-It involves a distance-based variance operator that can be used to calculate spatial covariances.
+It involves a set of distance-based weighting functions that are used to calculate spatial covariances from sets of pairwise distance between locations.
+These spatial covariances operators are then used to obtain an eigensystem whose eigenvectors represent a suite of spatial variation patterns (each eigenvalue represents the size of the structure represented by its associated eigenvectors).

-These covariances are then used as a Laplace operator to obtain en eigensystem whose eigenvectors represent a suite of spatial variation patterns (eigenvalues represent the sizes of the structures).
-Besides a Euclidean space, the method can be applied to any manifolds, for instances geodesics using great circle distances on spheroids or ellipsoids, or curves surface using shortest path lengths as distances between locations.
+The method is flexible.
+The space can simply be defined in terms of a Euclidean space, such as a series (one-dimensional; e.g., a transect) or a cartesian plane (two-dimensional; e.g., a plot), or any other relevant manifolds, for instances geodesics using great circle distances on spheroids or ellipsoids as a distance metric, or curves surface using shortest path lengths as a metric.

-The R language package called SVMP-dev that is included herein is for research purposes and should be expected to change over time.
-It is an unpublished and unrevised work that has been put here for informational purposes only.
+The R language package called SVMP that is included here is for research purposes and should be expected to change over time.
+It is an unpublished and unrevised work that has been put here for informational, public commenting, and revision purposes.
 Therefore, it must not be relied upon for application until the method and implementation it be duly revised and published.

 ## Authored by